bahadley/learning-akka/ch2/futures-example-1/README.md

-This project implements the homework from chapter 1.
+This project implements the initial Futures example from chapter 1.

-***
-Instructions from the text:

-* Create an actor.
-Have the actor store the last string that it was sent.

-* Write a unit test to confirm the actor will receive a message correctly.

-* Write a unit test to confirm the actor behaves correctly if it is sent two messages.

-***

 How to run: